 Your self-concept may be strengthened as your reframe your desire for connectedness as being a strength rather than a sign of immaturity or pathology.

 You will benefit from changing the dynamics and relationship dysfunction that contribute to codependency.

-Psychotherapy is available in-person.
-One-on-One.
-Also available by VIDEO anywhere in the world.
-You can book your appointment here: https://www.torontowellnesscollective.com/
+Psychotherapy is always available by SECURE VIDEO anywhere in the world.
+Also in person, location permitting.